-Go all the way with a lighter hue and a nice bleaching job to achieve this gorgeous cool platinum blonde to silver ombre hair.
+Go with a lighter hue and a nice bleaching job to achieve this gorgeous cool platinum blonde to silver ombre hair.
 As damaging as it may be, this reverse ombre will help with the healthy grow out.

-Caramel blonde and chocolate brown ombre—such a wicked color pair!
-This coloring job is insane!
+The caramel blonde and chocolate brown hair tones make such a wicked color pair!
+This ombre coloring job is wild!

 Get those light scarlet hair creeping in with this wonderful subtle reverse ombre balayage style.

-What could make a lengthy pixie with an undercut more extravagant than this purple reverse ombre effect?
-Having two tones of violet as its color, I suppose!
+What could make a lengthy cut more extravagant than this blonde and brown reverse ombre effect?
+Nothing, I suppose!

 Post up with dark hair like this phoenix red ombre blend on ebony tresses.

-A light brown to dark reverse ombre is sure to create an unusual twist on a very natural color!
+A light brown to dark reverse ombre will create an unusual twist on a very natural color!

 This reverse ombre hair trend was created by hairstylist Alaina Walker of Denton, TX.

 If you are considering this look, Walker says to look into a purple shampoo to keep the hair nice and silvery!
-“Barcelona by Pulp Riot is one of my favorite purple shampoos to use,” she notes.
+“Barcelona by Pulp Riot is one of my favorite purple shampoos,” she notes.

-He says, “make sure you have the personality for it or are willing to get outside your own box.
+He says, “Make sure you have the personality or are willing to get outside your box.
 A very thorough consultation is a must.
-How will you style?
-How much time are you willing to put into this on a daily basis?
-If you are going from long to this short, do you want all that attention?”
+How will you style it?
+How much time are you willing to put into this daily?
+If you go from long to this short, do you want all that attention?”

 This pink multi-shade reverse ombre was created by stylist Mariah Degraffenried of St. Louis, MO.
 Her client wanted a color that would show off the highlight and brightness of an anime character.